The Great Prehistoric Migration Hoax

 New World Migration Patterns

 Indeed, the historical model of the European colonisation of America in the 17th century serves as a compelling and often overlooked example that challenges the dated perspectives on migration.
-This empirical evidence, rooted in written history, sheds light on the dynamics of movement and colonisation, showcasing the pivotal role of boats (or in the case of America carts) in facilitating such endeavours.
+This empirical evidence, rooted in written history, sheds light on the dynamics of movement and colonisation, showcasing the pivotal role of boats (or, in the case of America, carts) in facilitating such endeavours.

 American Colonies

-Land Availability: As European settlers arrived on the East Coast, they quickly realized that the region had limited arable land and was becoming crowded.
+Land Availability: As European settlers arrived on the East Coast, they quickly realised that the region had limited arable land and was becoming crowded.
 The allure of available land in the western territories motivated people to move westward in search of better opportunities.

 Technological Advances: Improvements in transportation, such as the development of canals, roads, and later the railroad, made it easier for people to travel and settle in the western territories.
 These advancements reduced the challenges associated with long-distance migration.